 A "dry month" typically refers to a period of one month where a person chooses to abstain from consuming any alcoholic beverages.
 This can be a personal decision, made for health or wellness reasons, or it can be part of a larger challenge or movement, such as "Dry January" or "Sober October."

-Abstaining from alcohol for 30 days can lead to numerous health benefits, and it's a great opportunity to connect with others who are also trying to make changes and figure out a better way of living.
+Abstaining from alcohol for 30 days can lead to numerous health benefits, and it's a great opportunity to connect with others who are also trying to make changes and figure out a better, healthier way of living.